 Although on-line registration is strongly encouraged, Packs and individual scouts will also be able to submit paper registrations to the Council Office.
-If you choose this method your unit will need to submit a roster of youth and adults attending and payment.
+Your unit will need to submit a roster of youth and adults attending and payment.
 The required forms are available on the camp website under the "Summer Camp" - "Register" section.
+All paper registrations will need to be entered into Blackpug by Council staff so please allow adequate time for processing.